BunnyApocalypse/dashboard-timer/README.md

 ## Usecases

 * Turning on and off an office dashboard at specific times so that it doesn't waste energy running when people aren't around

+## Troubleshooting

+* You may need to change settings on some tvs/monitors to turn off the "turn-off" timer, as when the TV/Monitor fully turns off, it'll ignore the signal that the computer sends it to turn back on.